lanpirot/builder/README.md

 ## Usage
-We used the model collection [SLNET](https://zenodo.org/records/5259648) for GRANDSLAM.
+We used the model collection [SLNET](https://zenodo.org/records/5259648) for TITLE.
 Have the model collection unzipped at some location `models_path` into directories (names of directories are numbers), like this:
 ```
 SLNET
 |---SLNET_GitHub